 dates are available for the 2014 trib

 season.
-There's lots of good fishing for steelhead
+There's lots of good fishing for salmon, steelhead

 and brown trout ahead!
-Stay at the Licorice Lodge in the heart of the fishing
+Stay at the Licorice Lodge at the shop in the heart of

-shortly to be placed in net pens for a few weeks and hopeful imprinting on the
+salmon where also placed in the net pens for hopeful imprinting on the OOrchard.

-Oak Orchard River.
-Those numbers represent just some of the total number of trout
+These numbers represent just some of the total number of salmonids stocked here

 Sportsmen Archer's Club Fly Fishing Only Catch and Release Contest will